zmitchell/splatter/guide/src/tutorials/draw/drawing-2d-shapes.md

 ![A quadrilateral with custom defined points](./images/2d-shape-quad.png)

-The `pt2` method above will create a point object that represents a point in XY coordinate space, like a graph or a Cartesian plane. nannou's coordinate system places (0,0) at the center of the window.
+The `pt2` method above will create a point object that represents a point in XY coordinate space, like a graph or a Cartesian plane. splatter's coordinate system places (0,0) at the center of the window.
 This is **not** like many other graphical creative coding frameworks, which place (0,0) at the upper-leftmost position of the window.

 Note that while the `Drawing` builder objects for different shapes share many of the same builder methods, they do not share all of them.
 Trying to use the method `points` on an instance of an `Drawing<Ellipse>`, for example, will raise an error.